BhagyaPerera/F21BC-Coursework/README.md

   This initializes configurations and launches training via `run_pipeline()`.

-- Experiments conducted are in the notebooks
+- Experiments conducted are in the notebooks for tasks 4 and 5